heyxyz/hey/README.md

 ## GitHub Mirror

 We manage our repositories using [Pierre](https://pierre.co/).
 You can view our mirrored repository on GitHub here.
 While we don't accept pull requests (PRs) on GitHub, you're welcome to open issues.

+## License

+This project is licensed under the AGPL-3.0 license.
+See the [LICENSE](./LICENSE) file for more details.